Trait libp2p_swarm::behaviour::NetworkBehaviour

 )

-Informs the behaviour that the ConnectedPoint
+Informs the behaviour that the ConnectedPoint of an existing connection has changed.

 sourcefn inject_dial_failure(